KennethC12/Poker-vs-AI/README.md

 ## Notes

 - The project simulates various poker strategies and evaluates their effectiveness against human or other AI players.
-- Reinforcement learning algorithms are pre-trained but can be further fine-tuned to improve AI performance.

 ## Contributions